liviiaaaa/SQL/README.md

 Here is almost everything I did during my internship and everything I learned by doing real tasks.
 Besides functions and stored procedures, I also created several reports for DW and created ABC analysis and Cohort analysis.
 ABC analysis I also implemented in SQL Server Reporting Services and Cohort Analysis I visualized in Power BI.

+This database was created for an online electronics store.
+The database contains 23 tables with different types of relationships both one to many and many to many.
+Our store has warehouses in different cities of Ukraine and offers several types of delivery in Ukraine.
+I have created the following tables: Clients, ClientsDiscount, Comments, Manufacturers, PaymentType, ExceptionTbl, DiscountSettings and two additional tables RateSettings and YearSettings, which I used in the views.
+In the ClientsDiscount table I add only customers who have a discount and the amount of their discount.
+I created the following rule for customers with discount.
+This rule says that if the amount of the customer's order is more than 2000 UAH, then the customer gets a discount for the next orders, and the larger the order amount, the greater the discount.
+Information about what discount is provided according to the order amount is stored in the table DiscountSettings.